ctalbert/mozrunner/docs/index.rst

    and that profile used.

    *create_new* instructs the init to create a new profile in a tmp diretory from the *default_profile*.
-Defaults to `True`.
+Defaults to :const:`True`.

-   *profile* is the location of the profile you would like to use. *create_new* must be set to False in order to use this.
+   *profile* is the location of the profile you would like to use. *create_new* must be set to :const:`False` in order to use this.

-   *plugins* is a list of plugins to install in to the profile.
+   *plugins* is a :class:`list` of plugins to install in to the profile.
 You can use paths to directories containing extracted plugins or .xpi files which will b extracted and installed.

-   *preferences* is a dictionary of additional preferences to be set in the profile.
+   *preferences* is a :class:`dict` of additional preferences to be set in the profile.
    Most Profile subclasses have a class member named "preferences", this is copied during initialization of the instance and updated with the *preferences* passed to the constructor.

    .. attribute:: names

-   List of product names in order of priority.
+   :class:`list` of product names in order of priority.
 Not present by default, must be defined in subclass.

    .. attribute:: preferences

-   The default preferences dictionary.
-If another preferences dictionary is passed to the constructor this default dict will be copied and then updated.
+   The default preferences :class:`dict`.
+If another preferences :class:`dict` is passed to the constructor this default will be copied and then updated.

    .. method:: find_default_profile()